top of page

 The verb 'interject' finds its origins in Latin and Middle English.
 It can be traced back to the Latin word 'interjicere,' which is a combination of 'inter' meaning 'between' or 'among' and 'jacere' meaning 'to throw' or 'to cast.'
 In Middle English, this term evolved into 'interjecten,' which meant 'to throw or place between.'
 Over time, its meaning shifted to include the idea of inserting something, such as a comment, into a conversation or discourse.
 The word 'interject' is now commonly used to describe the act of interrupting a conversation or dialogue with a brief and often spontaneous remark or comment.
 Its etymology highlights the idea of inserting something into a discussion, aligning with its modern usage.

-Quiz: Find the meaning of the verb interject:
+Find the correct meaning of the verb interject:

 Try Again!